List of A Nightmare on Elm Street characters: Rod Lane

 Rod Lane, a Springwood High student and Tina Gray's boyfriend, has a criminal record for drugs and violence.
 Like Tina, Nancy and Glen, Rod has nightmares but refuses to accept them as meaningful; he is also unaware that his and his friends' parents participated in the murder of Fred Krueger years earlier.
 After Rod sleeps with Tina, she is murdered in a dream by Freddy and apparently killed by an invisible attacker on Rod.
 Rod is arrested on suspicion of murder, and no one believes his pleas of innocence because of his past.
 He tells Nancy (who visits him in jail) about his Freddy Krueger nightmares, leading her to the conclusion that a supernatural entity is haunting their street.
-Freddy kills him in his dreams; in the real world, he commits suicide by hanging himself with bedsheets.
+Freddy kills him in his dreams, which makes his death look like a commits suicide by hanging himself with bedsheets.
 Corri made a cameo appearance as a fictitious version of himself in Wes Craven's New Nightmare.

 According to story outlines for an unfinished issue of the prequel comic, A Nightmare on Elm Street: The Beginning, Freddy drives Rod's father insane with nightmares, causing him to beat his wife in front of Rod and eventually commit suicide.